ScottishCovidResponse/hugo_source_files/content/docs/data/sources_and_products.md

 weight: 2
 ---

-# Data Sources and Products
+# Data sources and products

 The following information was compiled in July 2020

-## Administrative Spatial Scales in UK
+## Administrative spatial scales in UK

 The UK is split into different levels of administrative areas and differing amounts of data are available at these different spatial scales.
 Different government agencies are responsible for the different countries and data may need to be sourced from these different sources.